Variable rate mortgages

 Pros and cons of variable rate mortgages

-Every mortgage lender has a standard variable rate (SVR) that is loosely based on the Bank Rate; the benchmark interest rate set by the Bank of England.
+Every mortgage lender has a Standard Variable Rate (SVR) that is loosely based on the Bank Base Rate; the benchmark interest rate set by the Bank of England.
 A bank's variable rate or building society's SVR is usually not the most competitive interest rate it has to offer.
 But these days the most competitive rates tend only to be available to borrowers with a very large deposit or a lot of equity in their property.
 Therefore the SVR can be an attractive rate for borrowers who do not have a large deposit or lots of equity.

 To receive fee-free advice on whether a variable rate mortgage would be suitable for your needs, click here.